redhat-developer/yaml-language-server/README.md

 ### Connecting to the language server via stdio

-We have included the option to connect to the language server via [stdio](https://github.com/redhat-developer/yaml-language-server/blob/681985b5a059c2cb55c8171235b07e1651b6c546/src/server.ts#L46-L51) to help with intergrating the language server into different clients.
+We have included the option to connect to the language server via [stdio](https://github.com/redhat-developer/yaml-language-server/blob/681985b5a059c2cb55c8171235b07e1651b6c546/src/server.ts#L46-L51) to help with integrating the language server into different clients.

 ### ESM and UMD Modules